Skip to Content

 Students use a plan template to guide the degree planning process that they submit to the relevant academic dean’s office.
 The approval of an industry representative must also be obtained when the degree plan applies to a specific career field.
 The plan must also demonstrate transferability to at least one four-year accredited institution, even when it may not be the intention of the student to transfer immediately upon degree completion.

-Individualized Studies Program Basics
+Individualized Studies Degree Program Basics

 upper arrowtop